AugustVIII/Face-Detection-Telegram-Bot/README.md

 - Custom dataset:

-  932 photo marked up on RoboFlow and stretch to 416x416
+  932 photo marked up on RoboFlow with stretch to 416x416 and augmentation

   7 classes